drawwithcode/2022-group-project-holy-javascript/README.md

   ### Inspiration

-  On the concept of speculation, we were inspired by contemporary artists like Trevor Paglen and his "Autonomy Cube", Adam Harvey and the "Anti-Face", and formally by Ryoji Ikeda.
+  On the concept of speculation, we were inspired by contemporary artists like Trevor Paglen and his "Autonomy Cube" or Adam Harvey and the "Anti-Face".

   ### Faculty